tommedema/node-tasker/README.md

 You must call checkNext when your task has initialized.
 This ensures that your system's resource usage is inspected while your task has been setup (eg. increase of RAM by spawning a child process).

+You must call onDone when the task has ended.
+A task has ended when it succeeded or failed.

 Name is optional.
 It is only needed if you wish to remove tasks from the queue.

 planner.removeTask(name)